phico-php/docs/src/docs/library/session/index.md

 ```

 ### Flash Messages
 Flash messages are used to store data that should be available for only the next request.

 #### Setting Flash Messages
 ```php
 $session->flash('flash_key', 'flash_value');
 ```

 #### Retrieving Flash Messages
 Flash messages are retrieved using the same `get` method.
 ```php
 $flashValue = $session->get('flash_key');
 ```

 ### Deleting the Session
 To delete a session, use the `delete` method.
 This removes the session data from the storage.
 ```php
 $session->delete();
 ```

 ### Accessing the Session ID

-THe session id is readonly
+The session id is readonly
 ```php
 $id = $session->id;
 ```

 ### Regenerating the Session ID
 To create a new session id use the `regenerate` method, this will remove the old session from storage.
 ```php
 $session->regenerate();
 ```